octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 convert Michelson structures to a binary format (and the reverse), concatenate two bytes...
 You can find a full reference [here](https://ligolang.org/docs/reference/bytes-reference/)

-The `Crypto` module perform a few basic operations: hashing and signature verification.
+The `Crypto` module performs a few basic operations: hashing and signature verification.
 You can find a full reference [here](https://ligolang.org/docs/reference/crypto-reference).

 ## Winner selection scheme

-1. The administrator will choose a large random number, and keeps it to himself.
+1. The administrator will choose a large random number and keeps it to himself.
 2. He hashes it and sends the hash when calling the OpenRaffle entrypoint.
 3. This hash is saved into the storage.
-4. The administrator reveals his secret random large number, when calling the CloseRaffle entrypoint.
+4. The administrator reveals his secret random large number when calling the CloseRaffle entrypoint.
 5. The smart contract hashes this number and checks that it matches the storage hash.
 If it does, it uses this number to pick the winner just as before.

 As warned above, this method is still rife with loopholes:
-- the administrator knows the secret number and can tamper with the number of bought ticket into order get the winning one
+- the administrator knows the secret number and can tamper with the number of bought tickets in order to get the winning one
 - everyone can try to bruteforce the hash in order to find what number yielded this hash.
-This method just makes it a little harder to guess the number.
+But this method just makes it a little harder to guess the number.

 ## Refactoring the OpenRaffle entrypoint